 For the Sake of Sin - Suzie Grant A retired assassin, a vengeful courtesan, and a night of explosive discoveries — revenge brings them together under the magic of a desert moon, when the courtesan known only as Sin seeks to hire a retired assassin to kill her lover.
 Can sharp shooter Gabriel Stone justify helping the woman for more than the Sake of Sin?

 Linda Gregg’s abiding presence in American poetry for more than thirty years is a testament to the longevity of art and the spirit.
 All of It Singing: New and Selected Poems for the first time collects the ongoing work of Gregg’s career in one book, including poetry from her six previous volumes and thirty remarkable new poems.

-Catherine: The Great Journey - Kristiana Gregory Fourteen-year-old Prussian princess Sophia finds herself entangled in her mother's efforts to arrange a marriage between Sophia and Charles-Peter, a young German duke and nephew of the Russian empress Elizabeth.
+Catherine: The Great Journey, Russia, 1743 - Kristiana Gregory Fourteen-year-old Prussian princess Sophia finds herself entangled in her mother's efforts to arrange a marriage between Sophia and Charles-Peter, a young German duke and nephew of the Russian empress Elizabeth.
 As Sophia's mother moves to make the match, she and Sophia must travel from their humble home in Zerbst, Prussia, to Russia--the kingdom of Elizabeth.
 There, Sophia is renamed Catherine and married to Charles-Peter, but she watches helplessly as her family is torn from her, her own mother is involved in a spying ring against the empress, and all that is familiar to her disappears.

-Eleanor: Crown Jewel of Aquitaine - Kristiana Gregory Fourteen-year-old Eleanor of Aquitaine lives in a castle in Poitier, France, with her father Count William of Aquitaine (son of William the Conqueror), and her 12-year-old sister Petronilla.
+Eleanor: Crown Jewel of Aquitaine, France, 1136 - Kristiana Gregory Fourteen-year-old Eleanor of Aquitaine lives in a castle in Poitier, France, with her father Count William of Aquitaine (son of William the Conqueror), and her 12-year-old sister Petronilla.
 Their mother died several years earlier, so their grandmother and ladies-in-waiting raise the girls.
 Eleanor is extremely intelligent and literate, having been carefully educated by royal tutors.
 Spinning bores her, as does weaving, sewing, and other housewifery skills expected of her.
 She would rather be a knight and ride off to war.